 Prerequisites: PHY122

 AC circuits: impedance and admittance, phasors and phasor diagrams, series and parallel circuits, power and power factor correction.
 Steady-state response using phasor method.
 Nodal and loop analysis, application of circuit theorems.
 Steady-state power analysis.
 Magnetically-coupled circuits.
-Analysis of balanced three-phase circuits.
-Frequency response of simple circuits.
-Series and parallel resonance.

 Prerequisites: ELE207

-Prerequisites: ELE307, ELE312
+Prerequisites: ELE307, ELE315

-Prerequisite: ELE312
+Prerequisite: ELE315

-Prerequisite: ELE312
+Prerequisite: ELE315

 Prerequisite: ELE463

-Prerequisite: ELE312
+Prerequisite: ELE315

 Prerequisite: None

 Matrix addition, subtraction, multiplication and transposition.
 Complex numbers, algebraic properties of complex numbers, absolute values, complex conjugate, polar representation, powers and roots.
 Functions of several variables.
 Double and triple integrals in rectangular and polar coordinates.
 Applications of multiple integrals in engineering.
-Infinite sequences, tests for convergence, power series expansion of functions, Taylor series, Laurent series, Fourier series and their applications in engineering.
+Infinite sequences, tests for convergence, power series expansion of functions, Taylor series, Laurent series, Fourier series and their applications in engineering

 Prerequisite: MTH121